External doors and windows in a rental property must be able to be locked or secured.

 Each renter whose name is on the rental agreement (lease) must be given a copy of a key or security device for free.
 A rental provider may charge a renter a reasonable fee for any additional keys or security device requested.
 These requirements also apply for caravan and residential park residents.

-If the locks are changed, new keys must be given to the rental provider or renter.
+If the locks are changed, new keys must immediately be given to the rental provider or renter.

 There are special rules about changing the locks in family violence situations.